jaoppb/one-day-projects/Real Time Chat/README.md

 - **NFR01 (WebSockets)**: Must use WebSockets for message delivery.
 Polling is not allowed.
 - **NFR02 (Scalability - Logical)**: Code should be structured to allow rooms/channels, even if only one "Global" room is implemented initially.
 - **NFR03 (Docker)**: The WebSocket server must be containerized.

+## Improvements

+-   **FR05 (Rich Media)**: Users can send images and videos.
+The system should handle the upload (or link sharing) and broadcast it to the room.
+-   **NFR04 (Storage)**: Decide on a strategy for storing media (e.g., local file system volume, S3-compatible bucket, or Base64 for small files - though not recommended for video).